 How much does a Tailspot blenny cost?

-These amazing fish are available from most aquarium stores and are priced around $25 US Dollars.
+These amazing fish are available from most aquarium stores with a price tag in the region of $25 US Dollars.

 Conclusion: Tailspot Blenny Care Guide